 |---|---|---|---|

 Telling people to "shift focus from experimentation to production" without changing any incentives is like telling someone to eat less while keeping the candy bowl on their desk.
-The behavior follows the incentives, not the memo.
+The behavior follows the incentives.
+The memo is decoration.

-Ken Blanchard's principle — "the fastest way to change behavior is to reward the behaviors you want to see" — applies directly here [7].
-Knowledge at Wharton's analysis of early AI incentive movers found that companies actually closing the PoC-to-production gap are doing so by explicitly tying AI objectives into performance measurement systems — not by asking people to be more production-minded [7].
-Shopify and OpenDoor are among the early examples that incorporated AI production outcomes into performance reviews rather than just measuring AI adoption activity.
+Ken Blanchard's principle — the fastest way to change behavior is to reward the behaviors you want to see — applies directly.[7]
+Knowledge at Wharton's analysis of early movers found that companies actually closing the PoC-to-production gap did it by tying AI objectives into performance measurement systems, not by asking people to be more production-minded.[7]
+Shopify and OpenDoor are early examples — production outcomes embedded in performance reviews rather than AI-adoption activity counted as a metric.

-One LinkedIn analysis of PoC Trap patterns found a healthcare organization that established career paths explicitly rewarding production delivery over pilot innovation — requiring experienced developers to spend at least 70% of their time on production systems, with promotion criteria tied to production outcomes rather than PoC launches [3].
-Within three years, their ratio of shipped systems to PoC launches had shifted meaningfully.
+One LinkedIn analysis of the PoC trap documents a healthcare organization that built career paths around production delivery instead of pilot innovation: experienced developers required to spend 70% of their time on production systems, promotion criteria tied to production outcomes rather than PoC launches.[3]
+Within three years the ratio of shipped systems to PoC launches had moved meaningfully.

-The incentive redesign has five concrete moves.
+Five concrete moves follow.
 None of them require a culture transformation initiative.
-They require changing the numbers in the performance review template.
+They require changing the numbers in the performance review template — and the budget line items behind them.

 Tie innovation team compensation to production deployments, not PoC launches

-Count what you want.
-If the innovation team's quarterly OKRs measure "PoCs completed," you'll get PoCs.
-If they measure "production services live and stable for 90+ days," you'll get shipped systems.
-This is a one-line change in the OKR template.
-It feels minor.
-The behavioral shift it produces is not.
+You count what you want.
+If quarterly OKRs measure "PoCs completed," you get PoCs.
+If they measure "production services live and stable for 90+ days," you get shipped systems.
+One line in the OKR template.
+The behavioral shift it produces is not minor.

-Require a named operational owner before PoC approval
+No PoC starts without a named operational owner

-No PoC begins without a committed owner from the business unit that will operate the result.
-Not a sponsor — an owner.
-Someone whose name goes on the on-call rotation, whose team absorbs the maintenance load, and who will answer for system performance six months after launch.
-If nobody in the business unit wants to own it in production, that tells you something important about the initiative's actual priority.
+A sponsor pays for the PoC.
+An owner runs the result.
+The distinction is non-negotiable.
+The owner's name goes on the on-call rotation, their team absorbs the maintenance load, and they answer for system performance six months after launch.
+If nobody in the business unit will own it in production, the initiative does not have the priority it claims.

 Make kill decisions as visible as ship decisions

-Every killed PoC should generate the same leadership communication as a shipped product: what we learned, what components are reusable, and why this was the right call.
-Currently, kills are quiet.
-They're treated as failures and buried — which creates organizational pressure to keep building because continuing at least looks like forward motion.
-Celebrating clean, fast kills changes that dynamic.
+Every killed PoC produces the same leadership communication as a shipped product: what was learned, which components are reusable, why this was the right call.
+Today, kills are quiet — buried as failures, which is exactly the pressure that keeps doomed PoCs running because continuing at least looks like motion.
+Celebrating clean, fast kills inverts that dynamic.

 Use production tenure as a promotion criterion

-In one engineering program, a team instituted a rule: promotion to senior engineer required having operated a production AI system through at least one incident.
+One engineering program made a rule: promotion to senior engineer required having operated a production AI system through at least one incident.
 Not shipped it — operated it through a failure and recovered.
-This aligned career advancement with the operational skills the organization actually needed.
-Engineers began seeking production assignments instead of avoiding them.
+Career advancement aligned with the operational skills the organization actually needed.
+Engineers started seeking production assignments instead of avoiding them.

-PoCs are funded from innovation budgets.
+PoCs are paid from innovation budgets.
 Production systems live in operational budgets.
-There is often no budget for the work in between: integration, monitoring instrumentation, documentation, knowledge transfer.
-Teams reach the decision gate, realize production would require six months of unfunded work, and extend the PoC instead.
-A dedicated transition budget — often 2–3x the PoC cost — removes this chokepoint.
+The work in between — integration, monitoring instrumentation, documentation, knowledge transfer — usually has no budget at all.
+Teams hit the gate, see six months of unfunded work, and extend the PoC instead.
+A dedicated transition budget — typically 2–3x the PoC cost — closes the chokepoint.

 Production readiness is not feature completeness.
-It's not model performance on the eval set.
-It answers a different question: can this organization operate this system at 2am when something breaks?
+It is not the eval-set score.
+It answers one operational question: can this organization run this system at 2am when something breaks?

-VEscape Labs' production readiness framework, developed from patterns in real deployments, defines seven conditions that must be verified — not planned, not scheduled, but confirmed — before a system goes live [4].
-These aren't aspirational checklist items.
-They're binary.
-Either you have them or you don't ship.
-The most frequently skipped is cost telemetry: teams treat it as optional until their first surprise infrastructure bill.
+VEscape Labs' production readiness framework, built from real deployment patterns, names seven conditions that must be verified — not planned, not scheduled, confirmed — before go-live.[4]
+These are not aspirational checklist items.
+They are binary.
+You have them or you do not ship.
+The most frequently skipped is cost telemetry: teams treat it as optional until the first surprise infrastructure bill makes it mandatory in retrospect.

 Seven Greens Before Go-Live

-Outcome and owner — a measurable business goal with a named product owner who has real decision rights
+Outcome and owner — measurable business goal, named product owner with real decision rights

-Data SLOs — fresh, complete, governed data with provisioning measured in days, not weeks
+Data SLOs — fresh, complete, governed data; provisioning measured in days, not weeks

 Evaluation harness — repeatable test set with baselines and safety checks wired into CI

-Guardrails — policy checks that are code, not documentation; high-risk actions require human-in-the-loop
+Guardrails — policy checks in code, not in documentation; high-risk actions require human-in-the-loop

-Deployment and rollback — a paved release path with a rehearsed one-click rollback (tested in staging)
+Deployment and rollback — paved release path with one-click rollback rehearsed in staging

 Runbooks and on-call — incident playbooks written, responders trained, alerts tied to SLOs